 The three general categories of constructive dismissal involve the employer either:

-3. Acting so badly (by either breaching the terms of employment or treating the employee so unfairly) that the person feels they cannot stay in the job.
+- Acting so badly (by either breaching the terms of employment or the duty of good faith) that the person feels they cannot stay in the job.

 As mentioned above, there doesn't have to be any intention or desire on the employer’s part for the employee to resign.
 The main test is whether their actions or inactions caused the employee to resign and whether the resignation was reasonably foreseeable.